Designing for high availability, fault tolerance and cost efficiency

 - Learn how to implement high availability practices in Amazon RDS, Amazon Aurora, and DynamoDB

-An Aurora multi master setup leverages 2 compute instances configured in active-active read write configuration.
-This allows you to read and write to either instance and provides improved fault tolerance at the instance level, specifically in terms of writes.
-This configuration deploys an active-active pair of compute instances, each instance being deployed into different availability zones.
-If an instance outage occurs in one availability zone, all database writes can be redirected to the remaining active instance - all without the need to perform a failover.
+In the example shown here, the configuration deploys an active-active pair of compute instances with each instance being deployed in its own availability zone.
+If an instance outage occurs in one availability zone, all database writes can be redirected to the remaining active instance managed by the customer in the client-side logic, and all without the need to perform a failover.
+This also provides protection from az outages.

 Stuart has been working within the IT industry for two decades covering a huge range of topic areas and technologies, from data center and network infrastructure design, to cloud architecture and implementation.